umbertopicchini/sdemem-tumor/README.md

 The inference methods considered are:
 - Bayesian synthetic likelihoods (BSL) for SDEMEMs.
-- particle MCMC (PMCMC) using the auxiliary particle filter (APF), for SDEMEMs.
+- particle marginal MCMC (PMCMC) using the auxiliary particle filter (APF), for SDEMEMs.
 - exact Bayesian inference for ODEMEMs.

 Code is organised as follows: